 These practicals will give you the skills and confidence needed to investigate the way living organisms behave and work.
 It will also ensure that if you choose to study a Biology-based subject at university, you will have the practical skills needed to carry out successful experiments in your degree.
 The Biology Department is well-resourced and is supported by skilled and highly qualified technicians, allowing us to offer exciting and challenging practical activities.

-Applicants will require at least a Grade B in GCSE Biology (or Core and Additional Science).
+Applicants will require at least a Grade 6 in GCSE Biology (or Science and Additional Sciences e.g. AQA Trilogy).

 If you do not achieve this grade then you will need to convince the Faculty Leader or equivalent teacher of your suitability for the course.